leanprover/lean4/doc/lean/tutorial.md

 Lean returns `(Type 1)`.
 Similarly, the type of `(Type 1)` is `(Type 2)`.
 In Lean, we also have _universe cumulativity_.
 That is, we can provide an element of type `(Type i)` where an element of type `(Type j)` is expected when `i ≤ j`.
 This makes the system more convenient to use.
-Otherwise, we would need a reflexivity axiom for `Type` (i.e., `(Type 0)`), `Type 1`, `Type 2`, etc. Universe cumulativity improves usability, but it is not enough because we would still have the question: how big should `i` be?
+Otherwise, we would need a reflexivity theorem for `Type` (i.e., `(Type 0)`), `Type 1`, `Type 2`, etc. Universe cumulativity improves usability, but it is not enough because we would still have the question: how big should `i` be?
 Moreover, if we choose an `i` that is not big enough we have to go back and correct all libraries.
 This is not satisfactory and not modular.
-So, in Lean, we allow user to declare _universe variables_ and simple constraints between them.
+So, in Lean, we allow users to declare _universe variables_ and simple constraints between them.
 The Lean kernel defines one universe variable `U`, and states that `U ≥ 1` using the command `universe U ≥ 1`.
-The Lean type casting library defines another universe variable called `M` and states that `universe M ≥ 1` and `universe M ≥ U + 1`.
+The Lean type casting library defines another universe variable called `M` and states that `universe M ≥ 1`.
+In Lean, whenever we declare a new universe `V`, the system automatically adds the constraint `U ≥ V + 1`.
+That is, `U` the _maximal_ universe in Lean.
 Lean reports an universe inconsistency if the universe constraints are inconsistent.
 For example, it will return an error if execute the command `universe M ≥ U`.
 We can view universe variables as placeholders, and we can always solve the universe constraints and find and assignment for the universe variables used in our developments.
-This assignment allows us to produce a Lean specification that is not based on this particular feature.
+This assignment allows us to automatically generate a Lean specification that is not based on this particular feature.

 Propositional logic
 -------------------